-my PERSONIFY Workplace does not store any data concerning the positioning of a student or faculty member's phone while on the premises.
+my PERSONIFY Workplace does not store any data concerning the positioning of an employee's phone while at work.
 However, the technology is available to add a software layer which would allow this data to be saved temporarily and securely.
 If necessary, the HR department, or whoever is responsible to maintain a safe workplace in the current framework, could therefore know the list of phones (associated to individuals who had opted-in) who had been in contact with each other.